Rajpratik71/linux-manPages/as.md

        -mgp32
        -mfp32
-           The register sizes are normally inferred from the ISA and ABI, but these flags force a certain group of registers to be treated as 32 bits wide at all times.  -mgp32 controls the size of general- purpose registers and -mfp32 controls the size of floating-point registers.
+           The register sizes are normally inferred from the ISA and ABI, but these flags force a certain group of registers to be treated as 32 bits wide at all times.  -mgp32 controls the size of general-purpose registers and -mfp32 controls the size of floating-point registers.

        -mgp64
        -mfp64
-           The register sizes are normally inferred from the ISA and ABI, but these flags force a certain group of registers to be treated as 64 bits wide at all times.  -mgp64 controls the size of general- purpose registers and -mfp64 controls the size of floating-point registers.
+           The register sizes are normally inferred from the ISA and ABI, but these flags force a certain group of registers to be treated as 64 bits wide at all times.  -mgp64 controls the size of general-purpose registers and -mfp64 controls the size of floating-point registers.

        -mfpxx
            The register sizes are normally inferred from the ISA and ABI, but using this flag in combination with -mabi=32 enables an ABI variant which will operate correctly with floating-point registers which are 32 or 64 bits wide.

        -modd-spreg
        -mno-odd-spreg
-           Enable use of floating-point operations on odd-numbered single- precision registers when supported by the ISA.  -mfpxx implies -mno-odd-spreg, otherwise the default is -modd-spreg.
+           Enable use of floating-point operations on odd-numbered single-precision registers when supported by the ISA.  -mfpxx implies -mno-odd-spreg, otherwise the default is -modd-spreg.

        -mips16
        -no-mips16
            Generate code for the MIPS 16 processor.
-This is equivalent to putting ".module mips16" at the start of the assembly file.
-           -no-mips16 turns off this option.
+This is equivalent to putting ".module mips16" at the start of the assembly file.  -no-mips16 turns off this option.

        -mmips16e2
        -mno-mips16e2
            Enable the use of MIPS16e2 instructions in MIPS16 mode.
 This is equivalent to putting ".module mips16e2" at the start of the assembly file.  -mno-mips16e2 turns off this option.

        -mmicromips
        -mno-micromips
            Generate code for the microMIPS processor.
-This is equivalent to putting ".module micromips" at the start of the assembly file.
-           -mno-micromips turns off this option.
+This is equivalent to putting ".module micromips" at the start of the assembly file.  -mno-micromips turns off this option.
 This is equivalent to putting ".module nomicromips" at the start of the assembly file.

        -msmartmips
        -mno-smartmips
            Enables the SmartMIPS extension to the MIPS32 instruction set.
 This is equivalent to putting ".module smartmips" at the start of the assembly file.  -mno-smartmips turns off this option.

        -mips3d
        -no-mips3d
            Generate code for the MIPS-3D Application Specific Extension.
-           This tells the assembler to accept MIPS-3D instructions.
-           -no-mips3d turns off this option.
+This tells the assembler to accept MIPS-3D instructions.  -no-mips3d turns off this option.

        -mdmx
        -no-mdmx
            Generate code for the MDMX Application Specific Extension.
 This tells the assembler to accept MDMX instructions.  -no-mdmx turns off this option.

        -mdsp
        -mno-dsp
            Generate code for the DSP Release 1 Application Specific Extension.
 This tells the assembler to accept DSP Release 1 instructions.  -mno-dsp turns off this option.

        -mdspr2
        -mno-dspr2
            Generate code for the DSP Release 2 Application Specific Extension.
 This option implies -mdsp.
 This tells the assembler to accept DSP Release 2 instructions.  -mno-dspr2 turns off this option.

        -mdspr3
        -mno-dspr3
            Generate code for the DSP Release 3 Application Specific Extension.
 This option implies -mdsp and -mdspr2.
 This tells the assembler to accept DSP Release 3 instructions.  -mno-dspr3 turns off this option.

        -mmsa
        -mno-msa
            Generate code for the MIPS SIMD Architecture Extension.
 This tells the assembler to accept MSA instructions.  -mno-msa turns off this option.

        -mxpa
        -mno-xpa
            Generate code for the MIPS eXtended Physical Address (XPA) Extension.
-This tells the assembler to accept XPA instructions.
-           -mno-xpa turns off this option.
+This tells the assembler to accept XPA instructions.  -mno-xpa turns off this option.

        -mmt
        -mno-mt
            Generate code for the MT Application Specific Extension.
 This tells the assembler to accept MT instructions.  -mno-mt turns off this option.

        -mmcu
        -mno-mcu
            Generate code for the MCU Application Specific Extension.
 This tells the assembler to accept MCU instructions.  -mno-mcu turns off this option.

        -minsn32
        -mno-insn32
            Only use 32-bit instruction encodings when generating code for the microMIPS processor.
 This option inhibits the use of any 16-bit instructions.
 This is equivalent to putting ".set insn32" at the start of the assembly file.  -mno-insn32 turns off this option.
 This is equivalent to putting ".set noinsn32" at the start of the assembly file.
 By default -mno-insn32 is selected, allowing all instructions to be used.

        --construct-floats
        --no-construct-floats
            The --no-construct-floats option disables the construction of double width floating point constants by loading the two halves of the value into the two single width floating point registers that make up the double width register.
 By default --construct-floats is selected, allowing construction of these floating point constants.

        --relax-branch
        --no-relax-branch
            The --relax-branch option enables the relaxation of out-of-range branches.
 By default --no-relax-branch is selected, causing any out-of-range branches to produce an error.

        -mignore-branch-isa
        -mno-ignore-branch-isa
            Ignore branch checks for invalid transitions between ISA modes.
 The semantics of branches does not provide for an ISA mode switch, so in most cases the ISA mode a branch has been encoded for has to be the same as the ISA mode of the branch's target label.
-           Therefore GAS has checks implemented that verify in branch assembly that the two ISA modes match.  -mignore-branch-isa disables these checks.
+Therefore GAS has checks implemented that verify in branch assembly that the two ISA modes match.
+           -mignore-branch-isa disables these checks.
 By default -mno-ignore-branch-isa is selected, causing any invalid branch requiring a transition between ISA modes to produce an error.

        -mnan=encoding
            Select between the IEEE 754-2008 (-mnan=2008) or the legacy (-mnan=legacy) NaN encoding format.
 The latter is the default.

        --emulation=name
            This option was formerly used to switch between ELF and ECOFF output on targets like IRIX 5 that supported both.
 MIPS ECOFF support was removed in GAS 2.24, so the option now serves little purpose.
 It is retained for backwards compatibility.

            The available configuration names are: mipself, mipslelf and mipsbelf.
-Choosing mipself now has no effect, since the output is always ELF.  mipslelf and mipsbelf select little- and big-endian output respectively, but -EL and -EB are now the preferred options instead.
+Choosing mipself now has no effect, since the output is always ELF.  mipslelf and mipsbelf select little- and big- endian output respectively, but -EL and -EB are now the preferred options instead.

        -nocpp
            as ignores this option.
 It is accepted for compatibility with the native tools.

        --trap
        --no-trap
        --break
        --no-break
            Control how to deal with multiplication overflow and division by zero.  --trap or --no-break (which are synonyms) take a trap exception (and only work for Instruction Set Architecture level 2 and higher); --break or --no-trap (also synonyms, and the default) take a break exception.

        -n  When this option is used, as will issue a warning every time it generates a nop instruction from a macro.

        The following options are available when as is configured for a Meta processor.

        "-mcpu=metac11"
            Generate code for Meta 1.1.